General Information and Policies:

 Tours and Shadowing: For the safety and security of our students and to minimize distractions, we don’t offer tours or shadowing.
 Our School Profile and the PCHS and District website are full of information about our academics, extracurricular activities, counseling department, student handbook, policies, and more.
 On their first day of school, new students will be paired up with a PCHS Hope Squad student who will provide a tour and information.

 New Student Pre-Enrollment for 2020-21 (NEXT school year):

 We will be pre-enrolling new students for the 2020-21 school year during the month of May only.
 The pre-enrollment process will be different (you will NOT register online), but the same documents are required (proof of residency, guardianship, birth certificate, immunizations, and transcript).
 Detailed information will be posted here by May 1st.
 If you have questions, please email the Registrar.

 New Student Enrollment for the 2019-20 (current) School Year:

 New Student Enrollment Packet (also outlined below)

 Información de Matrícula de Nuevos Estudiantes en español

 STEP 1: Complete the online New Student Registration.

-You must complete the online registration FIRST.
-If you don’t have internet access at home, you can use a computer at the public library or at the school.
+To begin the enrollment process, complete the online registration FIRST.
+If you don’t have internet access at home, you can use a computer at the public library, or at the school after August 5.
 Complete all the required information and click the final “Submit” button.
 You’re finished when you get the “Submission Confirmation” screen.

 STEP 2: Provide the required enrollment documents to the Registrar.